luispedro/jug/docs/source/why.rst

 jug was also meant to be used in an *exploratory development environment*.
-This is why we have features such as ``jug shell``, ``jug invalidate`` (a much better alternative to attempting to selectively "all of the affected files" after some code change), and, to a certain extent, ``barrier()``.
+This is why we have features such as ``jug shell``, ``jug invalidate`` (a much better alternative than attempting to selectively update "all of the affected files" after some code change), and, to a certain extent, ``barrier()``.
 Much of the optimisation work that has been put into jug has been to support interactive work better.

 As for more down to earth goals, there should **never be any known bugs** in jug.
 Any bug report has a promise to fix it ASAP.
 Fixing bugs takes priority